10/2/2017 Cascade Pass hike

 Anniversary party food

 The dinner Friday evening was just for family, including Rob who flew up from Florida for the occasion.
-Marty Sweeney from the Shovel Handle brought over turkey and all the trimmings about 4 o'clock in the afternoon so we didn't have to spend much time cooking.
+Marty Susanney from the Shovel Handle brought over turkey and all the trimmings about 4 o'clock in the afternoon so we didn't have to spend much time cooking.
 Instead we ate nuts and cheese and crackers and toasted Mom and John with the Gruet sparkling white wine Daniel selected and Darchelle and I picked up at the South Street & Vine wine store in Portsmouth.
 Dinner was good though the creamed pearl onions tasted a little too strongly of wine and the squash just tasted odd to me though others liked it.
 I ate too much, kicking off a month of weight gain which would temporarily reverse my trend of losing a pound a month for the past year.

 The party was planned for Saturday evening.
 Darchelle and I drove down to North Conway before lunch, did a little shopping and got coffee and a snack at the Frontside Grind.
 The woman at the counter at the five and ten cent store across the street thought I looked familiar.
 I explained that my dad had been the dentist in North Conway sixty years ago and she remembered him.
 She said, "We used to call him The Butcher."
 She would have been a kid a few years older than I was back then; people who were adults at the time generally seem to recall Dad's dentistry more favorably.